diginsight/blog/posts/20250811 - Understanding metrics collection with diginsight/index.md

 > TODO: show query splitting cost by database or by application_name

 ## Startup Sequence Configuration

 The `MetricRecordingNameBasedFilter` and `MetricRecordingTagsEnricher` services are configured in the startup sequence, as shown in the code snippet below.

-In particular, SpanMeasuredActivityNames, MetricSpecificSpanMeasuredActivityNames, MetricTags, and MetricSpecificTags are read from the configuration.
+In particular, `SpanMeasuredActivityNames`, `MetricSpecificSpanMeasuredActivityNames`, `MetricTags`, and `MetricSpecificTags` are read from the configuration.

 Then, for any of the supported metrics, a **named configuration** is created (for example, `diginsight.span_duration`, `diginsight.query_cost`, etc.), and a **named singleton** is registered with the associated configuration.